What does Conall mean?

 Conall is an uncommon given name for males.
 Conall is a rare surname too for all people.
 (2000 U.S. Census)

-Below is a charted analysis of the usage of the boy name Conall and associated names.
-Prominent variation forms of Conall (outside Top 1000) rated in the Top 1000 are Eoghan, Jevon and Niall.
-These boy names reached the top of their popularity in 2000 (usage of 0.1213%) and are now less widespread, with the version Jevon becoming less stylish.
-(2014 Birth Statistics)
+Below is a charted analysis of the history of the boy name Conall and associated names.
+Prominent variation forms of Conall (outside Top 1000) rated in the Top 1000 are Eoghan and Niall.
+These names are not commonly used for boys.
+(2014 U.S. SSA Records)